dubeg/theme-dc/README.md

 ### Resolution Support

-Unfortunately, I've been too lazy to test the DC Theme on high DPI displays (over 1080p).
+Unfortunately, I've been too lazy to test the DC Theme on high DPI displays.
 However, I'll probably add the support if requested, or when I start using devices with such displays.

 ## Bonus